Heartland Institute: 2012 documents leak

-Microsoft said its donation had taken the form of gratis software licenses which it was issuing to all nonprofits, and Glaxo said their donation was for "a healthcare initiative" and they did not support Heartland's views on climate change.
+Microsoft said its donation had taken the form of gratis software licenses, which it was issuing to all nonprofits, and Glaxo said their donation was for "a healthcare initiative" and they did not support Heartland's views on climate change.
 Several environmental organizations called on General Motors and Microsoft to sever their ties with Heartland.
 Climate scientists called on Heartland to "recognise how its attacks on science and scientists have poisoned the debate about climate change policy."

 Gleick described his actions in obtaining the documents as "a serious lapse of my own and professional judgment and ethics" and said that he "deeply regret[ted his] own actions in this case".
 He stated that "My judgment was blinded by my frustration with the ongoing efforts—often anonymous, well-funded, and coordinated—to attack climate science and scientists and prevent this debate, and by the lack of transparency of the organizations involved."
-On February 24 he wrote to the board of the Pacific Institute requesting a "temporary short-term leave of absence" from the institute.
-The Board of Directors stated it was "deeply concerned regarding recent events" involving Gleick and the Heartland documents, and appointed a new Acting Executive Director on February 27.
-Gleick was later reinstated to the Pacific Institute after an investigation found Gleick did not forge any documents, and he apologized for using deception to get the documents.
+On February 24, he wrote to the board of the Pacific Institute requesting a "temporary short-term leave of absence" from the institute.
+The board of directors stated it was "deeply concerned regarding recent events" involving Gleick and the Heartland documents, and appointed a new Acting Executive Director on February 27.
+Gleick was later reinstated to the Pacific Institute after an investigation found Gleick did not forge any documents, and he apologized for using deception to acquire the documents.